markNZed/processism-react-three/storyboard.md

   * Understanding how change happens in systems requires us to explore the nature of causality.
 In this section, we will dive deeper into how interconnected processes give rise to complex behaviors, with no single cause but rather a web of interactions.
 Complexity emerges from these layered, interdependent relations, reinforcing that no process or part stands alone.

 * Section: Intelligence and Information
   * Intelligence and information are not isolated elements but emergent properties of interconnected systems.
 Here, we’ll explore how information flows through systems, continually evolving through learning and interaction.
-This section connects back to complexity, showing how the intelligent behavior of systems arises from their intricate network of processes.
+This section connects back to complexity, showing how the intelligent behavior of systems arises from a generic pattern of processes.

 * Section: Meta-Perspectives and Relationalism
   * At a higher level, we’ll step back to examine how relational thinking reshapes our understanding of identity and structure.
 Just as systems and processes are interconnected, so too are the perspectives we use to understand them.
-This section will highlight how shifting perspectives can modify our understanding of systems, reinforcing the theme that nothing is fixed—everything is subject to change and reinterpretation.
+This section will highlight how shifting perspectives can modify our understanding of systems, reinforcing the theme that nothing is fixed — everything is subject to change and reinterpretation.

 * Section: Agency, Consciousness, and the Self
   * Agency and consciousness do not emerge in isolation but through ongoing interactions within systems.
 This section will connect the ideas of intelligence and relational thinking to the processes that give rise to personal identity, showing how the self is continually shaped by interactions with the environment and other systems.

 * Section: Knowledge, Language, and Non-foundationalism
-  * Knowledge is not built on a foundation of fixed truths but evolves through a network of language, paradox, and uncertainty.
+  * Knowledge is not built on a foundation of fixed truths but evolves through a process of language, paradox, and uncertainty.
 In this section, we’ll explore how knowledge itself is interconnected and subject to continuous reinterpretation, echoing the themes of relationalism and process.
 Language plays a key role in shaping these relationships, constantly influencing and being influenced by the processes it describes.

 * Section: Synthesis
-  * Finally, we’ll bring everything together, showing how all the concepts in this presentation are interconnected.
+  * Finally, we bring everything together, noting how all the concepts in this presentation are interconnected.
 We’ll embody the process paradigm by using the whole presentation from within a part of the presentation, demonstrating how knowledge, systems, and perspectives are all linked in an ongoing process of synthesis and reinterpretation.

 As you can see, the sections of this presentation are not isolated but deeply interconnected, just as the processes and systems they describe.
-Each section builds on the previous one, and all come together to illustrate the core principles of processism: that everything is constantly evolving, interconnected, and shaped by dynamic interactions.
-As we move through these sections, keep in mind that no part stands alone—each idea flows into the next, just as in the world of processism, everything is in relation.
+Each section builds on previous sections, and all come together to illustrate the core principles of processism: that everything is constantly evolving, interconnected, and shaped by dynamic interactions.
+As we move through these sections, keep in mind that no part stands alone — each idea flows into the next, just as in the world of processism, everything is in relation.

 <!-- omit in toc -->
 # 4. Table of Content